Rebilly/rebilly-js-sdk/README.md

 ```

 ## Documentation
-Visit the [GitHub pages](https://rebilly.github.io/rebilly-js-sdk/) for detailed documentation.
+Visit the [API Reference](https://api-reference.rebilly.com/) for detailed documentation.

 ## Usage
-To create an instance, you need to provide your secret API key that is available in Rebilly in the [Developer > API Keys](https://app.rebilly.com/api-keys) menu.
+To create an instance, you need to provide your secret API key that is available in Rebilly in the [Automations > API Keys](https://app.rebilly.com/api-keys) menu.

 > Every resource method returns a chainable Promise.